 [,]. . basically just flesh, burn marks[,] . .
 You could pretty much see the bone in her arm, [and] her wrist and hand were twisted around backwards.”
 The claimant watched the rescue efforts of the police and fire department.
 They did “several things” to the victim for about five to ten minutes before putting her in an ambulance.
 A witness described the accident as a “gruesome scene.”

-The claimant filed a claim for benefits alleging that he suffered from PTSD as a result of the work-related incident and was denied.
+The claimant filed a Claim Form alleging that he suffered from PTSD as a result of the work-related incident and was denied.
 The Commission concluded that “[i]n order for a purely psychological injury to be compensable, the psychological trauma must be related to either a physical injury or a sudden shock or fright caused by circumstances placing the claimant at risk of harm.”

 The Court of Appeals disagreed.
 It stated that there is no requirement that the claimant must be at risk of harm.
 It just needs to be an obvious sudden shock, fright, traumatic or catastrophic.

 3.)
 Saying you do not know how the accident specifically happened, may not mean an automatic denial of your case.

 The claimant testified that he had been installing soffit, and was standing on a ladder when he fell to the ground.
 When asked what happened, he said, “I’m not sure.
 I’m not sure if the ladder moved or what but I lost my footing and fell off” The insurance company’s lawyer asked the claimant, “So you don’t actually know what specifically caused you to fall that day?”
 The claimant responded, “Not at all.”
 He stated that there was nothing wrong with the ladder.

 The Commission concluded that the claimant was standing on a ladder performing his job duties.
 While he was unsure whether the ladder moved, he did testify that he fell because he lost his footing.
 This sufficiently explained his accident to meet his burden of proving that it arose out of his employment.